-New Training Standards
+New Training Protocols and Programs

 We are constantly looking to improve our treatment and training protocols and programs.
 Over the last three years, we have undertaken a project regarding the efficacy of our training programs.
 There are two significant changes that we are now ready to implement based on data from extensive research studies.